bidfx/bidfx-api-py/DEVELOPMENT.md

 ## PIP installation

 The library is setup to use the `pip` package manager.
-Pip will install all of the the API dependencies.
+PIP will install all of the the API dependencies.
 The API relies only on Python3 built-ins and a few select libraries.
 You can see a list of dependencies in the [requirements.txt](requirements.txt).

 Developers can install the requirements, without installing the BidFX library, by issuing the command.